 - Give you a settlement equal to the ACV of a “comparable” car

 Salvage and Rebuilt Titles

-Most insurance companies won’t insure salvage title cars.
-This is in large part due to the fact that these cars are illegal and unsafe to drive.
+Most companies won’t insure salvage title cars.
+This is in large part because these cars are illegal and unsafe to drive.

 How to Get a Rebuilt Salvage Title in Washington